 - Patient-centered approach.

 - Community and family focused.

 - Student-centered, adaptive and differentiated, instead of instructor-centered and generalized.

-- Holistic knowledge and skills across the board of health care.
+- Knowledge and skills across the board of healthcare.

 - Acquiring knowledge based on research, critical thinking, analysis, clinical reasoning and best practices.

 - Working and studying based on Evidence Based Practice.

 - Integrative Learning (IL).

 - Concept Based Curriculum (CBC).

 Both Nursing students and faculty around the world have been struggling with the content of their programs.
 There is a considerable risk of ‘content overload’ and students tend to drown in it.
 That doesn’t mean that all hope is lost and future Nurses won’t be able to become and stay up-to-date.
 It just means that we have to rethink the way in which we educate you and the way that you study.
 Since you are educated ‘across the board of healthcare’, it would take you more than 20 years to learn every single detail of your profession, being educated the traditional way!